OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 * You will be able to define the characteristics of Open Source research software, and the ethical, legal, economic and research impact arguments for and against it.
 * Based on community standards, you will be able to describe the quality requirements of sharing and re-using open code.
 * You will be able to use a range of research tools that utilise open source software.
-* You will be able to transform code designed for their personal use into code that is accessible and re-usable by others.
+* You will be able to transform code designed for your personal use into code that is accessible and re-usable by others.
 * Software developers will be able to make their software citable, and software users will know how to cite the software they use.

 ## What is Open Source Software <a name="What_OSS"></a>

-Virtually all modern scientific research workflows rely on a range of software tools, operating on different datasets, with different parameters, and applied iteratively in various ways.
-Open Source Software (OSS) is computer software in which the full source code is available under a specific license that enables other users to access, modify, and redistribute that code for any purpose.
+Virtually all modern scientific research workflows rely on a range of software tools, either operating on different datasets, with different parameters, and applied iteratively in various ways (data science) or operating on different inputs and using models and methods to predict some output state (computational science).
+Open Source Software (OSS) is computer software in which the full source code is available under a specific license that enables other users to access, view, modify, and redistribute that code for any purpose.
 Typically, as a result of this, it is easier to obtain compared to proprietary software, and re-use for analysis, simulation, and visualisation for research.
 Because OSS requires such a license, it typically remains free of charge by default.

-OSS fits into the broader scheme of Open Science as it makes helps to make the full research environment,including the software and code that produced the research results, fully accessible.
-As such, it forms a necessary component for the repeatability and reproducibility of research (both personally and by others), along with other aspects such as sharing data.
+OSS fits into the broader scheme of Open Science as it makes helps to make the full research environment, including the software that produced the research results, fully accessible.
+As such, it forms a necessary component for the repeatability and reproducibility of research (both personally and by others), along with other components, such as sharing data.

-Some of the common advantages include:
+Some of common advantages for developers include:

 - Increased developer loyalty and empowerment;
 - Lower costs of services and marketing;